rrendezvous/rrendezvous/README.md

 I’m an IT student and UI/UX designer who enjoys understanding users, collaborating with people, and turning ideas into practical, buildable solutions.
 My work sits at the intersection of UX research, system analysis, and user-centered design, where I focus on making things clear, usable, and technically sound.

-With a background in frontend development and databases, I like designing with real-world constraints in mind and working closely with both designers and developers.
+With a background in front-end development and databases, I like designing with real-world constraints in mind and working closely with both designers and developers.
 I was part of the USTP Future Summit: Unite.
 Innovate.
 Grow.
 Network.
 Inspire.
 Transform.
 Engage.
 (U-IGNITE) 2025 with a Reverse Pitching on Research and Innovation winning team as the System Analyst and UI/UX Designer, which reinforced my interest in thoughtful problem-solving and collaboration.

 ---

 ## 🧠 What I enjoy working on
 - UI/UX design and UX research
 - Analyzing systems and defining clear flows
-- Frontend development for web and mobile
+- Front-end development for web and mobile
 - Designing solutions that make sense for both users and developers

 ---